 The fishing process serves Mission 186’s vision of counting every male and making every male count.
 It also aids the city’s efforts to reduce violence though improving community engagement and keeping Baltimore healthy.
 The target population is African American Males ages 16 - 49.
 This "boots on the ground" strategy consists of two core components: The Fishers and The Fished.

 Repeating any action, again and again, creates a habit.
-AAME’s goal is to work with African American Males who desire to build positive and constructive habits to beat any obstacles life may place in the way of his excellence.
+MOAAME’s goal is to work with African American Males who desire to build positive and constructive habits to beat any obstacles life may place in the way of his excellence.

 We help remove barriers related to: